 One of the library's core missions is to teach you how to find and evaluate information.
 Not just so you can complete your class assignments, but also so that you can find the information you need to teach yourself new things throughout your life, and to make informed decisions.

-Information Literacy Skills ProgramThe library's online information literacy courses teach basic research skills to students in English 22, English 24, and English 100 classes.
+Information Literacy Skills ProgramThe library's online information literacy courses teach basic research skills to students in English 24 and English 100 classes.
 Students first read through online lessons and perform practice exercises, and then take an exam on the Laulima system.
 Exam scores are reported to course instructors.

-The exam modules on Laulima will be available until June 19 for Summer Session I, and until July 31 for Summer Session II.
+For Spring 2016, the exam modules on Laulima will be available from January 11 until March 17 for ENG 100 classes, and until March 31 for ENG 24 classes.
 Instructors may have earlier deadlines for passing the exam.
 Students are responsible for observing their instructor's deadline.

 See this page for more details about the online information literacy program, or what to do if you don't pass the exam.